-Upload relevant material that will support your application (maximum 10 pages):
+Upload relevant material that will support your application to a maximum 10 pages.
+See page 11 for more information on support material:

-- A five-page sample of your work-in-progress or recent work (Required for Creators) - An artistic or professional resume of up to three pages (Required for Creators and Arts Professionals) - Organizational overview (Organizations and Publishers) - A brief artistic or professional resume from the established arts professional or artist to be engaged for mentorship, craft development or career consultation - A draft contract specifying the proposed learning objectives, timeline, work plan, terms and payment - Documentation of admission or registration if available (Required for grant release) - Screen capture of course or conference description and fees.
+- A five-page sample of your work-in-progress or recent writing (Required for creators) - An artistic or professional résumé of up to three pages (Required for creators, arts professionals and employees to undertake the professional development) - Organizational overview (organizations and publishers) - A brief artistic or professional résumé from the established arts professional or artist to be engaged for mentorship, craft development or career consultation - A draft mentorship contract specifying the proposed learning objectives, timeline, work plan, terms and payment (Required) - Documentation of admission or registration if available (Required for grant release, see page 11 for details) - Screen capture of course or conference description and fees.